What is Docker

 At Edgegap, we work with containers to distribute the load evenly across the globe.
 We need to have your game started within milliseconds, so the containers need to have speed in mind and build accordingly.
 We will walk you through creating a docker image, also known as a container.

-If you want to familiarize yourself with container quickly, we strongly recommend this quick video.
+If you want to familiarize yourself with containers quickly, we strongly recommend this quick video.

 Let's start by adding the tools you will need on your computer to create your first Container.